sarangaD/AstroWeb/README.md

 ## User Guid

 * Home page list down all Astro channel list with pagination.
-* User can get channel details by clicking "Channel Id" or "Channel Title".
+* User can get channel details by clicking on "Channel Id" or "Channel Title".
 It will display in the popup.
-* The user can mark as favourite by clicking last column star mark.
+* The user can mark as favourite by clicking on last column star mark.